TACC/demonspawn/readme.md

 If you want to run a regression on already generated output, run the configuration again, but with the `--regression` flag.

 You can compare the regressions of two runs by using the `-c old_output_dir` option.
-This will compare the files in the `regression` subdirectory.
+This will compare the files in the `regression` subdirectory, leaving the results in a file `regression_compare`.

 ## Limitations